 Other Melted Plastic Bead Keychains

 Pony beads may melt the quickest, but there are plenty of other plastic beads that can be melted and used for keychains, or even ornaments.
-Perler beads and clear plastic beads are two other types that I tried.
+Perler beads and clear plastic beads are two other types that we've tried.
 The larger plastic beads can take up to 25 minutes to melt, but this disk made of crackly clear beads is one of our favorites.

 Beaded Animal Keychains